 Georgia Car Accidents – What to Do After

-If you were in a Georgia car accident you may need information on what to do next.
+If you were in a Georgia car accident, you may be wondering what you should do next.

-Below is a list of tips from our team of Georgia car accident experts and compiled a list of useful tips following a car accident in Georgia.
+Below is a list of tips from our team of Georgia car accident experts.

 For a free consultation, please call (706) 354-4000 or fill out our online form below.

 Remember the Statute of Limitations After a Georgia Car Accident

 The legal deadline to file a lawsuit is called the statute of limitations.
 You have two years from the date of the accident to file suit for injuries and four years to file suit for damage to your car or property.